German Corporate Governance Code (DGCK) Definition

 Return to legislation overview page

-What is the German Corporate Governance Code?
+What is the German Corporate Governance Code (or DGCK)?

 The German Corporate Governance Code is set of non-legally binding rules and recommendations to encourage best practice in the corporate governance of stock corporations.
 It has had a significant impact on the practice of corporate governance in Germany.